What is a Job Description?

 If you focus on attracting as many people as possible to your role you’ll be a long way towards avoiding discrimination.
 Research in this area is constantly developing.
 Job descriptions and adverts should be reflected upon regularly to look at ways to improve the range of candidates you appeal to.
 Your own internal data should also contribute to decision making.
 If your adverts result in a particular group being underrepresented in the numbers that apply then start asking why?
 What can we do to solve this?

-Can we change a job description?
+Can we change a Job Description?

 Absolutely!
 And more importantly you should.
 Don’t put the job description in a contract as it’s not a contractual matter.
 It is a matter of what the job looks like and what the organisation needs from that role.
 That will change over time.
 We live in a world where life is changing rapidly and that means work is changing rapidly.

-There are other situations where the job description is better known and “stuck to” and a proactive change needs to be made.
 As long as that change does not fundamentally change the contract of employment (including status) and is reasonable for the type of work that person does then changing it is a reasonable management instruction.
 I strongly recommend this is discussed with the individual involved and agreement is reached.
 It is much better for the employment relationship if consensus can be reached rather than orders given.

 The job description should be reviewed and reflected on regularly.
 Yearly is a good review period.
 This helps to ensure the job holder is keeping up to date, that the job description reflects the reality and that there is some control and organisation over who is doing what.

-How do we write one?
+How do we write a Job Description?

 Assuming we’re starting with a blank piece of paper the first step is to understand the role and detail what is currently being done.
 Speak to the person doing the job, if there are lots of people doing the same job either speak to all or a selection if it’s a very large team.
 The immediate line manager should also be able to outline what their view of the role is and others who work closely with that role may also have useful insight.
 Once the information is gathered, it can be formed into something useful.